Assassin's Creed (novel series): Last Descendants (2016)

 The first installment in the trilogy, Assassin's Creed: Last Descendants, was released on 30 August 2016.
 Set in 2016, the plot follows a teenager named Owen Meyers who attempts to prove his late father's innocence of a crime he did not commit.
 Using an Animus device, Owen relives the memories of his ancestors and discovers the existence of an artifact called the Trident of Eden, catching the attention of both the Assassins and Templars.
 Hoping to find the artifact before they do, Owen teams up with other teenagers to dive into a simulation of memories they all share in their DNA, set during the 1863 New York City draft riots, with their experiences in the past having consequences on the present.

 Tomb of the Khan (2016)

 The second installment, Assassin's Creed: Last Descendants – Tomb of the Khan, was released on 27 December 2016.
-The plot follows the same teenager protagonists as the first novel, who have joined up with either the Assassins or the Templars and are now searching for the second fragment of the Trident of Eden, believed to have been buried with Möngke Khan.
+The plot follows the same teenager protagonists as the first novel, who have joined either the Assassins or the Templars and are now searching for the second fragment of the Trident of Eden, believed to have been buried with Möngke Khan.
 To this end, they use the Animus to relive the memories of their ancestors during the Mongol conquest of China, while also contending with a mysterious third party known as the Instruments of the First Will, who seek the Trident for themselves.